Request reviewers with Pickaroo

 Section titled “How it works”The Pickaroo Reviewers workflow provides a complete solution for automated PR review assignment:

 - Randomly selects reviewers from specified GitHub teams and/or individual users and assigns them to the PR.
+It also:

 - Maps the selected reviewers to their Slack user id’s so they can be tagged in a Slack message.

-- Sends a formatted Slack message of the PR details, and mentions the reviewers in a threaded message.
+- Sends a formatted Slack message of the PR details, and mentions the selected reviewers in a threaded message.

 - Conveniently removes any labels that were added to the PR in in order to trigger the workflow run